-In accordance with applicable accounting guidance for the disposal of long-lived assets, the results of the Wella Business are presented as discontinued operations for the period up to and including the date of the sale, and, as such, have been excluded from both continuing operations and segment results for all periods presented.
-Additionally, the Wella Business assets and liabilities included in the sale are presented as assets and liabilities held for sale in the Consolidated Balance Sheets for the comparative period provided.
-The Wella Business was comprised of the Professional Beauty reportable segment and the Retail Hair business, which was included in the Americas, EMEA and Asia Pacific reportable segments.
+In accordance with applicable accounting guidance for the disposal of long-lived assets, the results of the Wella Business are presented as discontinued operations in the prior period leading up to the date of the sale, and, as such, have been excluded from both continuing operations and segment results for all periods presented.
+The Wella Business was comprised of the Professional Beauty and Retail Hair businesses.